zuozhenggh/learning-library/solutions-library/siebel-move-improve/introduction/introduction.md

 ## About this Workshop

-This workshop covers the basics needed to create and provision a Siebel Evironment using OCI.
+This workshop covers the basics needed to create and provision a Siebel Environment using OCI.

 After completing this workshop you should have a better understanding of OCI as well as the ability to create and access a Siebel environment that you created as well as view all of the components that were created during the lab to make that possible.
 After the completion of the lab you will teardown, or destroy, all created components.

 Estimated Lab Time: 1 hour and 45 minutes

 Notes: